-The COVID-19 pandemic negatively impacted the global economy, disrupted global supply chains, and created significant volatility and disruption of financial markets.
-Although COVID-19 has not had a material adverse effect on our business to date, if the coronavirus were to worsen, our business operations could be delayed or interrupted.
-For instance, our clinical trials may be affected by the pandemic.
-Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis may be paused or delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to the pandemic.
-If the coronavirus continues to spread, or if new variants emerge, some participants and clinical investigators may not be able to comply with clinical trial protocols.
+Major public health issues and global health crises may negatively impact the global economy, disrupt global supply chains, and create significant volatility and disruption of financial markets.
+A major health issue or global health crisis may cause our business operations to be delayed or interrupted.
+For instance, our clinical trials may be affected.
+Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis may be paused or delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward response efforts, or other reasons related to a major public health issue or global health crisis.
+If a major health issue develops or a global health crisis occurs, some participants and clinical investigators may not be able to comply with clinical trial protocols.

 We currently rely on third parties, such as contract laboratories, contract research organizations, medical institutions and clinical investigators to conduct these studies and clinical trials.
-If these third parties themselves are adversely impacted by restrictions resulting from the coronavirus outbreak, we will likely experience delays and/or realize additional costs.
+If these third parties themselves are adversely impacted by restrictions resulting from a major public health issue or global health crisis, we will likely experience delays and/or realize additional costs.
 We also rely on third parties for the manufacture of our product candidates for preclinical and clinical testing.
 Disruptions to the global supply chain could impact our or our third-party manufacturers' ability to obtain raw materials or other products necessary to manufacture and distribute our product candidates.
-As a result, our efforts to obtain regulatory approvals for, and to commercialize, our product candidates may be delayed or disrupted.
+As a result, our efforts to obtain regulatory approvals for, and to commercialize, our product and product candidates may be delayed or disrupted.